anh-nguyen1311/Self-Study/README.md

 # Self-Study

 This is for self-study purpose.
-The codes are that of my online courses' assignments and challenges.
+The codes are for my online courses' assignments and challenges.